Children and families

 What's on for families

-Free arts and crafts are available in the Education Centre on bank holidays and throughout the school holidays on open days.
-There is also a dressing-up area adjacent to this.
+There is a dressing-up area adjacent to this.
 Enjoy trying out our period costumes and role playing - be the king, queen, prince or princess of Berkeley Castle, a valiant knight or soldier

 Our Butterfly House is a delight for all ages of children.
 Come and view each stage of the life cycle of a butterfly and see how many varieties you can spot.
 We also have a pond surrounded by tropical plants and birds roaming freely.